Augusta Glosé

-Augusta Glosé (June 2, 1877 – September 24, 1976), also seen as Augusta Glose, later Augusta Glose Leeds, was an American comedic actress and musical performer in vaudeville.
+Augusta Glosé (June 2, 1877 – September 24, 1976), also known as Augusta Glose, later Augusta Glose Leeds, was an American comedic actress and musical performer in vaudeville.

 Early life

-Augusta Linda Glose was born in Philadelphia, the daughter of musician, vocal coach, and composer Adolph Frederic Glose, who was also her piano teacher.
-Her mother, Linda Weisgerber Glose, was a soprano singer.
-When she was 12, Augusta Glose met Helena Modjeska, and was inspired to pursue a career on the stage.
+Augusta Linda Glose was born in Philadelphia,Pennsylvania, the daughter of musician, vocal coach, and composer Adolph Frederic Glose, who was also her piano teacher.
+Her mother, Linda Weisgerber Glose, was a soprano.
+When she was 12, Augusta met Helena Modjeska and was inspired to pursue a career on the stage.

 Career

 Glosé appeared on Broadway twice, in William Gillette's Because She Loved Him So (1899) and in The Liberty Belles (1901-1902).
 She also played duets with her father in concert, for a time.
 In 1903 she performed at a benefit concert for the New York Home for Destitute Crippled Children.

 She developed a novelty vaudeville act, a "pianologue", that involved telling jokes and stories while playing a piano.
 (Another American woman performing pianologues in the same period was Cora Folsom Salisbury.
 Journalist Kate Field also worked in this format for a time, after rehearsing with Adolph Glose.)
 "I really like this vaudeville work," she assured an interviewer in 1904.
 "Audiences are kind, and I think they rather like my daring."

 She announced a retirement from the stage when she married in 1907, but soon resumed her performances.
 In 1918 she joined Stage Women's War Relief to present a canteen entertainment for soldiers and sailors in New York City.